wanyakrecipes/coft-web/content/posts/2022-08-23-music-non-stop-field-day-2022/index.md

 7:20pm.
 Carl Craig and Moodymann end with Yes’s *Owner of Lonely Heart*.
 Moodymann suggests ominously, “you know what time it is...”

 7:23pm.
 Second pit-stop.
 Among the beer cans lays someone’s bucket hat.
 Man reflects that he lost his sunglasses in similar circumstances.
-They were only £40, not £100, so it wasn’t a disaster.
+He reflects that they were only £40, not £100, so it wasn’t a disaster.

 7:30pm.
 Several men erect Kraftwerk’s giant screen.